 Watch out for these signs:

 What to do: You must check if your plant needs more light, water, or plant food.
-You might need to repot it or trim it.
+Moreover, you might need to repot it or trim it.

 5. Roots are packed tight